b7w/bviewer/docs/ref/architecture.rst

     Models mentioned here very similar to the real, but not equal them!
     Some options can be omitted.

-| Gallery, Image, Video models have special unique identifier.
+| Album, Image, Video models have special unique identifier.
 It is text field about 8-12 char length.
-  It is made to provide way to hide some galleries.
-If all galleries with long complex urls, you can hide one form gallery tree and share it personally.
+  It is made to provide way to hide some albums.
+If all albums with long complex urls, you can hide one form album tree and share it personally.
 Off course it is worth than authentication, but more simple to implement and use.

 .. index:: ProxyUser model
 .. _proxy-user-model:

-| Special model for gallery holders with additional fields.
+| Special model for album holders with additional fields.
   **URL** - full domain name.
   **Home** - relative path from :ref:`VIEWER_STORAGE_PATH <CONF_VIEWER_STORAGE_PATH>`.
   **Cache size** - size in MB of user images cache, range [16, 256].
   **Cache archive size** - size in MB of user archives cache, range [128, 2048].
-  **Top gallery** - witch gallery will be displayed on home page.
-The gallery is created automatically with user.
+  **Top album** - witch album will be displayed on home page.
+The album is created automatically with user.
   **About title** - title for text in about page.
   **About text** - text in about page.